alikhan780/EDA-preprocessing-practice/README.md

 This project demonstrates essential data preprocessing techniques using a sample CSV dataset.
 It is designed for learning and practice purposes to understand how raw data is prepared for further analysis or machine learning models.

-Dataset
+# Dataset

 Airbnb NYC Listings

 https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data

-Tools & Libraries Used
+# Tools & Libraries Used

 Python

-Pandas – For data manipulation
+Pandas.
+For data manipulation

-NumPy – For numerical operations
+NumPy.
+For numerical operations

-Matplotlib & Seaborn – For data visualization
+Matplotlib & Seaborn.
+For data visualization

-Scikit-learn (sklearn) – For preprocessing techniques
+Scikit-learn (sklearn).
+For preprocessing techniques

-Steps Performed
+# Steps Performed

-1. Data Loading
+## 1. Data Loading

    Read the CSV file using pandas.read_csv().

-3. Data Understanding
+## 2. Data Understanding

    by cheking shape, categories, info etc.

-5. Data reduction
+## 3. Data reduction

    Removed useless columns

-7. Data cleaning
+## 4. Data cleaning

    Handle missing values
    drpo dupplicate values

-8. Used Seaborn and Matplotlib to visualize:
+## 5. Used Seaborn and Matplotlib to visualize:

    Distribution of features

    Correlations using heatmaps

    Outliers using boxplots

-6. Removed Outliers
+## 6. Removed Outliers

-7. Feature Engineering & Transformation
+## 7. Feature Engineering & Transformation

    Applied encoding techniques (e.g., One-Hot Encoding or Label Encoding) for categorical variables.

    Applied scaling/normalization using StandardScaler or MinMaxScaler for numerical data.

-8. Output
+## 8. Output

    Final preprocessed data is ready for use in machine learning models or analysis.

- Purpose
+# Purpose

 This project was done for learning and practice only.
 It helps build a strong foundation in handling real-world data before applying machine learning algorithms.